 Start with an outline, following the suggested organization of the application.
 The thought process of the application should be easy to follow.

-Note: Upon submission, NIH Systems will automatically add: headers, footers (time stamping, tracking number, FOA number, and page numbers).
+Note: Upon submission, NIH Systems will automatically add: headers, footers (time stamping, tracking number, funding opportunity number, and page numbers).
 Therefore, do not include headers or footers.

 - Write clear headings.